ibm-messaging/mq-docker/README.md

 After extracting the code from this repository, you can build the image using the following command:

 ~~~
-sudo docker build --tag mq-for-developers ./8.0.0/
+sudo docker build --tag mq ./8.0.0/
 ~~~

 # Usage
-In order to use the image, it is necessary to accept the terms of the IBM MQ for Developers license.
+In order to use the image, it is necessary to accept the terms of the IBM MQ license.
 This is achieved by specifying the environment variable `LICENSE` equal to `accept` when running the image.
 You can also view the license terms by setting this variable to `view`.
 Failure to set the variable will result in the termination of the container with a usage statement.
 You can view the license in a different language by also setting the `LANG` environment variable.

 This image is primarily intended to be used as an example base image for your own MQ images.